 3. Cape Cod & The Islands

-A trip down the Cape is a can’t miss bucketlist item.
+A trip down the Cape is a can’t-miss New England bucket list item.
 If you’re unfamiliar, the Cape is the “arm” of Massachusetts and consists of well-known vacation towns such as Falmouth, Chatham (where the Great Whites are spotted every summer!), Wellfleet, and Provincetown, or P-Town.
 P-Town is the very tip of the “arm” and is known for its artists and thriving LGBTQ+ community!
+This post covers how to spend a day in Provincetown if you’re interested in learning more!

 Rockport is located in northeast Massachusetts in a region known as Cape Ann.
 This is also where you’ll find the coastal towns of Gloucester, Manchester-by-the-Sea, and Essex!